amandalemette/EQM2109/Turma_2021.2/Alberto_Hoyos.md

 ## Results:

-No results for the aimed properties (the monomer conversion, the polydispersity and the complete molecular weight distribution) were obtained as the simulation based on Monte Carlo did not run properly.
+No results for the aimed properties (the monomer conversion, the polydispersity and the complete molecular weight distribution) were obtained as the simulation based on Monte Carlo did not run as expected.
+The designed iteration seems to have an erro, as it picks the probability to identify which steps to follow.

-## Discussion:

 ## References: